-- The F2 team will moderate the baseline in October (before half term) with the HT, and DHT. - Moderation will also take place within the F2 team every half term, to ensure consistency across both classes. - The F2 team will also take part in moderation as part of the Wallasey Schools cluster. - The EYFS staff will also attend the termly EYFS cluster meetings.
+- The F2 team will moderate the baseline in October (before half term) with the HT and DHT. - Moderation will also take place within the F2 team with teachers and TAs, to ensure consistency across both classes. - The EYFS staff will also attend the regular EYFS cluster meetings.